The Genesis of Bitcoin: A Digital Revolution

 * **Macroeconomic Factors:** Global economic events, such as inflation or geopolitical instability, can influence investor sentiment and impact Bitcoin’s price.

-Read More bitcoin pyramid scheme
+Read More bitcoin price usd live

 ### Volatility: A Defining Characteristic